 To place money on an inmate's books, go to www.jailatm.com.

-The Washoe County Detention Facility offers twenty-four-hour medical care.
+The Washoe County Detention Facility provides 24-hour medical care.
 Dental care is provided by appointment.
 The jail has a library, religious services, and yards.
 It also offers the following programs:

 - General Educational Development (GED)